eychro/Surge/README.md

 # Surge - Minecraft Hub Core

 Surge is a powerful Minecraft hub core designed to enhance the multiplayer experience for Minecraft servers.
-It provides a centralized hub where players can gather, socialize, and access various features and game modes.
+It provides a centralized hub where players can gather, socialize, and access various features.

 ## Features